 Day 4 - Llancaiach Fawr Manor lies in a peaceful and rural setting and the house belies the violence of its early years.
 Today it is a Living History Museum where you step back in time and enter the Manor restored and furnished as it was in 1645, when local allegiances changed from King to Parliament and occupied by 17th century servants who welcome visitors and guide them around.
 The Big Pit National Coal museum is located near Blaenafon, a town that played a vital part in the Industrial Revolution.
 You will visit the original Big Pit colliery buildings around the site, including the Fan House, Blacksmith's Forge, Stables and Winding Engine House.
 The Pithead Baths have been restored to enable visitors to see where each colliery shift began and ended and the Bath's building has an exhibition telling the stories of the people who worked within the mining industry.

-Day 5 - A Premium visit to Cardiff Castle which includes a 50-minute guided tour of additional Castle apartments with an expert guide.
+Day 5 - Cardiff Castle guided tour.
 Discover 2000 years of history in the heart of the city from the arrival of the Romans, through the Norman Conquest to lavish Victorian design − all have left their distinctive mark on the Castle.
 Dyrham Park (NT) is a fine William and Mary house, set in 265 acres of ancient deer park and was built between 1691 and 1702 for William Blathwayt, William III's Secretary of State and at War.
 Rooms have changed little since they were furnished by Blathwayt in the Dutch style, Delft China, Dutch Paintings, and fine 17th Century textiles and the domestic's rooms from the 1840's are also open to the public.